techstop/techstop/content/post/2018-04-19-backup-and-debloat-android-no-root.md

 {{< image src="/images/backupdebloat/Backup-and-Debloat-Android-No-Root.png" alt="Backup and Debloat Android No Root" width="200px" >}}

 If you've ever had a rooted android device you know the added benefit.
 You gain total control over you're device.
 The freedom to remove carrier bloatware or make a number of modifications to your hearts content.
-Unfortunately if you're here reading this, it's likely because there is no root for your device.
+Unfortunately if you're here reading this, it's likely because there is no root for your device or you simply don't wish to root it.
 We all know that for non rooted devices your options are very limited.
 So we will be taking a look at a tool I made called **Backup and Debloat Android No Root** to give you some control back over your device.

 <!--more-->